Integrated student supports

 “The library isn’t a physical space.
 We’re turning the perception of libraries and librarianship to more of a digital platform, making our help more widely available.”

-– Ina Baczuk, Information Services Specialist
+– Ina Baczuk, Information Services specialist

 Considerations